phonedotcom/API-SDK-csharp/docs/ContactsApi.md

             try
             {
-                // Add a new address book contact for an extension ContactFull result = apiInstance.CreateAccountExtensionContact(accountId, extensionId, data);
+                // Add a new address book contact for an extension.
+                ContactFull result = apiInstance.CreateAccountExtensionContact(accountId, extensionId, data);
                 Debug.WriteLine(result);
             }